overdrivenpotato/stasis/README.md

 Stasis allows you to treat JavaScript code the same way we treat `unsafe`, by creating safe Rust-first wrappers around the JavaScript APIs offered to us in the browser.

+## What about `#![feature(wasm_syscall)]`?

+WebAssembly syscalls in Rust are not currently specific to JavaScript.
+This means we cannot use the API to craft JavaScript calls.
+Besides this, stasis aims to work on stable rust.
+Eventually, if custom syscalls can be implemented, the `stasis!` macro will be able to be removed.
+This is ideal as it does not force consumers of this library to use a specific tool whether it is `stasis`, `stdweb`, `wasm-bindgen`, or anything else.

 ## How does this work?